-In this report you will find the following important information about our school:
+In the Peirce report you will find the following important information about our school:

 Student enrollment and teacher quality: This section of the report card provides information about the students and teachers in our school as compared to the district and the state.